A HOUSE IN TOKYO TO LIVE,

 For EXHIBITIONS and EVENTS

-We offer the whole gallery space on 1F for 10,000 yen a day for exhibiting art and selling products under different conditions, depending on what you need the space for: book presentations, private dinners, small concerts, product showroom, photo shooting, pop-up store... talk to us, we are happy to discuss the possibilities.
+We offer the whole gallery space on 1F for exhibiting art and selling products under different conditions, depending on what you need the space for: book presentations, private dinners, small concerts, product showroom, photo shooting, pop-up store... talk to us, we are happy to discuss the possibilities.
 Just fill in the APPLICATION form.

-😢 I love the idea, but I am an artist and just cannot afford it.
+😢 I love the idea, but I just cannot afford it.

 Governments of most countries have grants to support artists and programs to pay for artist residencies.
-Please search around, we are already in talks with different governments in Europe to make it easier.
-If you want to apply for such grants of your own country, we are happy to assist you with the application by writing an official letter if necessary.
+Please search around.
+We are already in talks with different official organisms in different countries to make it easier for artists with limited resources.

 🖥 Can I just rent a desk at the shared studio?